Nearly one-third of American adults have high cholesterol, according to the Centers for Disease Control and Prevention.

 - protect against cancer

-According to the Mayo Clinic, vitamin D is safe in doses up to 1,000 micrograms daily.
+According to the Mayo Clinic, daily vitamin D use is safe in doses up to 4,000 IU (international units).

 There are some foods that contain vitamin D. Salmon, tuna, and mackerel are good sources of naturally occurring vitamin D. Trace amounts of vitamin D are found in dairy products and egg yolks.